1,000+ Opportunities

 gov Last updated: August 29, 2024

-Based on current listing details, eligibility includes: This is a task agreement against an existing Master Agreement with the University of Wisconsin/Extension.
+According to the current listing, eligibility includes: This is a task agreement against an existing Master Agreement with the University of Wisconsin/Extension.
 Eligible responders include others as described in the original Master Agreement.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.